shenghongdai/iclr_submission/README.md

 ## 🎯 Project Overview

-This project provides a complete pipeline for fine-tuning multimodal models (Gemma 3, Mistral) on various datasets for topic classification.
-Our models can classify conversation topics from both **text** and **image/video** inputs, achieving state-of-the-art performance on multimodal intent recognition tasks.
+This repository contains the official code for our ICLR 2026 submission.
+We introduce a unified framework that reduces classification to a **single-token generation** problem.
+By fine-tuning decoder-style LLMs (Gemma 3, Mistral 3) with LoRA and atomic label tokens, our models achieve **O(1) latency** and state-of-the-art accuracy on challenging multimodal benchmarks.

 ### ✨ Key Features
 - 🎥 **Multimodal Support**: Text, image, and video processing capabilities